Skip to content

 Watermark Overlay

-The watermark overlay tiles a text string or image across the entire frame at low opacity.
+The watermark overlay places a single image at a chosen position on the frame.
 This is used for:

-• Marking review copies as confidential or for internal use only
+• Marking review copies with a logo or badge

 • Adding recipient identification to distributed media